Kerala: 24-year-old man dies of Nipah in Malappuram, second death this year from virus

 Since 2018, Kerala has experienced five Nipah outbreaks.
 According to The Indian Express, only six patients who tested positive have survived till date: one in Kozhikode in 2018, another in Kochi in 2019 and four in Kozhikode in 2023.

-In 2018, 17 out of 18 infected individuals had succumbed, with one death reported in 2021.
+In 2018, 17 out of 18 infected individuals had succumbed, while one death was reported in 2021.
 In 2023, two deaths due to the Nipah virus were recorded.